AlasteirHo/Adaptive-Multi-Factor-Fusion-Portfolio-Optimisation/README.md

-# Adaptive Fusion for Multi-Source Stock Portfolio Optimization
+# Adaptive Fusion for Multi-Source Sentiment Analysis

-An adaptive fusion approach to financial sentiment analysis that integrates multiple data sources (news articles and social media) and technical indicators to predict stock price direction and optimize an investment portfolio.
+An adaptive fusion approach to financial sentiment analysis that integrates multiple data sources (news articles and social media) with a custom-trained NLP model to predict stock price direction and optimize an investment portfolio.

 **Author:** Alasteir Ho
 **Institution:** University of Greenwich (Final Year Project)